penguincwarrior/penguincwarrior/README.md

 -	Responsible for part of the appendix translation

 ## Guidance of Junior Fellow Students

-1. Guidance of bachelor Gao: Research and Application of Runtime Monitoring Technique of Complex Software-Intensive Systems Based on Failure Mechanism
+**1. Guidance of bachelor Gao: Research and Application of Runtime Monitoring Technique of Complex Software-Intensive Systems Based on Failure Mechanism**

 -	Research and decision of the runtime monitoring roadmap i.e. monitoring methods, monitoring level, facilitating tools

 -	Develop of the prototype tools for the 1st version of software runtime monitoring

-2. Guidance of bachelor Feng: Research on Usage Profile Construction Method for Service-Oriented Software Systems
+**2. Guidance of bachelor Feng: Research on Usage Profile Construction Method for Service-Oriented Software Systems**

 -	Research of transformation from BPEL (service description files) to usage profile

 -	Assist in calculating operation probabilities based on similar projects or former versions

-3. Guidance of bachelor Zhang: Construction of User Concurrent Profile Based On Usage Logs
+**3. Guidance of bachelor Zhang: Construction of User Concurrent Profile Based On Usage Logs**

 -	Research of usage log extraction methods

 -	Put forward the concept of concurrent profile to characterize SOA software

-4. Guidance of graduate Xie: Computer aided software reliability requirement analysis
+**4. Guidance of graduate Xie: Computer aided software reliability requirement analysis**

 -	Transform existing project achievements for further study

 -	Assist graduate in the prototype tools written in C#

+**5. Guidance of bachelor Sun: in progress**

 ## Self Evaluation